satyar73/ChatBot/README.md

 ## Usage

-There are multiple ways to run the application:

-### Option 1: Using Docker (Recommended)
+### Running with Docker (Recommended)

-The easiest way to run the application is using Docker Compose:

-1. Make sure you have Docker and Docker Compose installed on your system
+1. Ensure Docker and Docker Compose are installed.
-2. Copy the `.env.example` file to `.env` and fill in your API keys:
+2. Copy the `.env.example` file to `.env` and update it with your API keys:
    ```bash
    cp .env.example .env
    # Edit .env with your API keys